TommyTran732/Arch-Setup-Script/README.md

 3. Automatic snapshots on pacman install/update operations
 4. Directories such as /boot, /boot/efi, /var/log, /var/crash, /var/tmp, /var/spool, /var/lib/libvirt/images are excluded from the snapshots as they either should be persistent or are just temporary files. /cryptkey is excluded as we do not want the encryption key to be included in the snapshots, which could be sent to another device as a backup.
 5. GRUB will boot into the default BTRFS snapshot set by snapper.
 Like on SUSE, your running system will always be a read-write snapshot in @/.snapshots/X/snapshot.

-### Changes to the original project
-1. Encrypted /boot
-2. SUSE - like partition layout
-3. Snapper snapshots & rollback
-4. Default umask to 077
-5. Firewalld is enabled by default
-6. Minimally setup GNOME 40 with pipewire
-7. Randomize Mac Address and disable Connectivity Check for privacy
-8. Added some kernel/grub settings from https://github.com/Whonix/security-misc/tree/master/etc/default

 ### Partitions layout